john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 The first line `class Student(object)` does *not* create a new class.
 All the code above does is create the *blueprint* for a student object.
 To actually create a `Student` object, we need to use the `__init__` method above, giving it two values (ignoring `self`, which we will get to).

 To create an object, we would do something like: `emmy = Student('Emmy Noether', 837195783)`.
-All this says is that we want to create an "instance" of the `Student` class, where the student has the name "Emmy Noether" and she has the student id "837195783".
+All this says is that we want to create an "instance" of the `Student` class, where the student has the name `Emmy Noether` and she has the student id `837195783`.

 The `emmy` object is a realized version of the `Student` class.
 It takes the generic, abstract notion of a "Student" and fills in the specifics.
 There is still only one `Student` class, even if we created dozens of different students.

 ### `self`

-Okay, what is with that `self` parameter spread throughout the `Student` class?
+Okay, what is with that `self` parameter used throughout the `Student` class?
 It is a reference to the "instance" of that object.
 For example, let's say we had all these "instances" of the `Student` class:

     emmy = Student("Emmy Noether", 837195783)
     al = Student("Albert Einstein", 986534568)
     issac = Student("Issac Newton", 191739171)
     name = "Marie"

-Notice I also have the variable `name` in the code for some reason.
-Now, what if I want to print Emmy's full name?
-Well, I would do `emmy.name`.
-And the `self` variable inside the `Student` class allows me to reference the `name` attribute of the `emmy` instance, instead of returning the `name` of the `al` instance, or the `name = "Marie"` global variable I defined later.

-The `self` is the way to tell Python you want to address something about the specific instance of the class involved.
+To help clear up why we use `self`, I have put that string variable `name = "Marie"` alongside the three `Student` objects.
+How would you retrieve the value of `name`?
+Easy, you would do something like:

+    print(name)

+You've done this before.
+But let's say we want to retrieve the value of `name` inside the `al` object.
+Well, we would do:

+    print(al.name)

+When we do that, we make clear that we want the value of the `name` variable stored inside the `al` object; not the `emmy` object, and not the global `name = "Marie"`.
+Well, inside the class itself we also need a way to show we are talking about `al.name = "Albert Einstein"` and not any other `name` variable.
+To do this, we identify all values associated with the current instance of the class using the `self` keyword.

 ### `__init__`